 Evidence of the extent to which these criteria have been met will be taken from the performance in i, ii (when relevant), and iii above, together with

-- iv. past examination records, and - v. references and the personal statements contained both on the UCAS and on the Oxford Colleges application forms.
+- iv. past examination records, and - v. references and the personal statements contained on the UCAS form.

 Candidates will also have the opportunity to present any special factors that they would wish to be considered.